CodeYourFuture/CYF-Signposts/content/posts/laptop-loan.md

   - North West
   - West Midlands
 ---
 C﻿odeYourFuture can loan you a laptop if you do not have one to use for our course.
-This is available for any trainee.
+This is available for the CYF trainees.
 You will enrol as a trainee at the end of the first module of Introduction to Programming

 This is a loan only; you should return the laptop when you get a job in tech after completing the course.
 If you leave the course, you need to return the laptop to CYF.